-FAST (Framework for Heterogeneous Medical Image Computing and Visualization) is an open-source cross-platform framework with the main goal of making it easier to do processing and visualization of medical images on heterogeneous systems (CPU+GPU).
+FAST is an open-source cross-platform framework with the main goal of making it easier to do high-performance processing and visualization of medical images on heterogeneous systems utilizing both multi-core CPUs and GPUs.
+To achieve this, FAST use modern C++, OpenCL and OpenGL.

 FAST has been described in the following research articles.
 If you use this framework for research please cite them: